Spencer Gallagher: 2014

 Gallagher ran the full ARCA schedule in 2014, along with a partial schedule in the No. 23 in the Truck Series, sharing the ride with Max Gresham.

 Gallagher was involved in an incident with John Wes Townley at the Iowa truck race in July, leading to a physical confrontation between the two and their respective crew members after the race.
 Townley and Gallagher, both competitors in the ARCA series as well, felt there was mutual bad blood built up between each other.
 The two had a friendlier conversation afterwards.

-In October 2014 he got his first win in the 20th and final race of the ARCA season, the ARCA 98.9 at Kansas Speedway.
+In October 2014, Gallagher got his first win in the twentieth and final race of the ARCA season, the ARCA 98.9 at Kansas Speedway.
 Gallagher started 32nd, and led the final 32 laps of the race.
 Later that month, he earned a Truck Series best finish of third at Talladega on a last lap charge through the field.

+2025

+On April 11, 2025, it was announced that Gallagher will make his return to ARCA at the East Series race at Rockingham Speedway, driving the No. 24 Chevrolet for Sigma Performance Services, marking his first start in any racing series since 2018.
+He will also drive the No. 23 in the main ARCA series at Talladega Superspeedway, Kansas Speedway, and Charlotte Motor Speedway.

 NASCAR

 2015

 Gallagher went full-time in GMS Racing's 23 truck for 2015.
 Gallagher earned a second-place finish at Gateway Motorsports Park in June.